sourcefuse/loopback4-soft-delete/README.md

 3. [SoftCrudRepositoryMixin](#softcrudrepositorymixin) - Mixin accepting any respository that extends the DefaultCrudRepository to add soft delete functionality to.
 Can be used as a wrapper for `DefaultCrudRepository`, `DefaultTransactionalRepository` etc.
 4. [SoftDeleteEntityMixin](#softdeleteentitymixin)
 5. [DefaultTransactionSoftCrudRepository](#defaulttransactionsoftcrudrepository-deprecated) (Deprecated) - Class providing soft crud capabilitiies.
 To be used in place of `DefaultTransactionalRepository`.
+6. [SequelizeSoftCrudRepository](#sequelizesoftcrudrepository) - Class providing soft crud capabilitiies for [loopback4-sequelize](https://www.npmjs.com/package/loopback4-sequelize) package.
+To be used in place of `SequelizeCrudRepository`.

 Following are more details on the usage of above artifcats: